Pa0laC/capstone/README.md

 The first model we built from scratch performed very poorly (with an accuracy of just above 2%), and took a lot of time to train, despite only using 10 epochs.
 This made us reconsider our approach.

-We thus tested transfer learning, which uses a pre-trained model that has already spent a lot of time being fitted on many layers.
-This was a great way to increase performance to up to 70%.
+We thus tested transfer learning, which uses a pre-trained model that has already spent a lot of time being fitted on layers.
+The pre-trained VGG-16 model was a great way to increase performance to about 73%.

-Finally, we tested our own transfer learning method of choice, increasing the accuracy further to about 80%.
+Finally, we tested our own transfer learning method of choice, Inception-V3 which increased the accuracy further to about 80%.
 This was an excellent improvement.

-Nevertheless, a couple of points were identified that could be improved the future.
+Nevertheless, a couple of points were identified that could be improved in the future.
 Firstly, we could try augmenting the training set.
 We can augment it by randomly translating, rotating the dogs in our training dataset.
 Moreover, the hyperparemeters of the model could be tuned further.
 As of now, it takes a while to run the model and it is thus challenging to do this.
-However, in an ideal case where I had more computing power, this would be something to do.
 Finally, we could simply add more data to our training dataset.
-133 images is not a lot and there are many other breeds of dogs that exist such as doodles etc.
+133 breeds is not a lot and there are many other breeds of dogs that exist such as doodles etc.

 To conclude, the web application that was deployed, while far from perfect as this was my first time coding in html, was a great way to showcase how this model could be used to interact with users.

  ## Acknowledgments  <a name="ack"></a>
- This repository and the instruction section above was cloned from [GitHub](https://github.com/udacity/dog-project.git).
+ This repository cloned from [GitHub](https://github.com/udacity/dog-project.git) and the part of the instruction section above came from that original repo.
  Since this was my first time using Flask and using html, the following website had some great tools to help with the layout design: [W3Schools](https://www.w3schools.com/howto/).
  This [StackOverflow](https://stackoverflow.com/questions/44926465/upload-image-in-flask) page was also very useful to learn how to upload an image onto Flask.